Yoga For Tight Hip-Flexors:

 Related Article: Expand Your Yoga Routine with these Yoga Props

-Tight muscles can cause pain, tightness in your lower back.
-Here are instructions on how to do a stretch for releasing those tight hip flexor muscles.
+Tight muscles can cause pain, and tightness in your lower back.
+Here are instructions on how to do a stretch for releasing those tight hip-flexor muscles.

 1. Lie down on your stomach, flex your right knee and grasp your right ankle.

-2. Pull your right leg by grasping your ankle up towards the ceiling.
+2. Then, pull your right leg by grasping your ankle up towards the ceiling.
 Your leg must lift off the surface to obtain the desired stretch.

 3. Keep this hold for up to 30 seconds and repeat it 3 times.
 The higher the leg, the more stretch you will get.

-1. First, position yourself in front of a wall with a yoga mat under you.
+1. First, position yourself in front of a wall with a yoga mat.
 Place your right knee directly under your hip and place the left foot in front of your body, chest out.

 2. Your left knee should start at a 90 degree angle.
 From there you can either place or rest your hands on your left knee or on your hips.